 - Beef: Opt for very lean beef with fat trimmed if buying steaks, go for premium ground beef/mince with the lowest amount of fat

 - Pork: Lean pork steaks (without the bone) are good, lean (rind off) bacon in moderation

 - Fish, Prawns and Salmon: I like to buy my fresh from the seafood shop even though it’s a little more expensive.

-- Vegetables: Sweet potato, cabbage, carrots, beans, zucchini, pumpkin, asparagus, onion, broccoli, spinach, cucumbers, celery, cauliflour, eggplant, peas
+- Fresh Vegetables: Sweet potatoes, cabbage, carrots, beans, zucchini, pumpkin, asparagus, onion, broccoli, spinach, cucumbers, celery, cauliflower, eggplant, peas

 - Fruits: apples, oranges, grapes, plums, peaches, bananas, avocados, lemons, limes, raspberries, dates, blueberries, mangoes and pineapple

 - Mustard: Choose plain mustard without added sugars or excessive preservatives.

 - Salsa: Opt for fresh or jarred salsa with minimal ingredients and no added sugars.

 - Hummus: A versatile and flavorful dip that can be used as a condiment.